shirinasadix/kmclab/README.md

 **KMC time evolution**
 - Propagates adatom diffusion using direction-dependent hopping rates
-- Supports stoichiometric sites, trapping defects, blocking defects, and adsorbate-mediated diffusion
+- Supports stoichiometric sites, defective sites (including but not limited to oxygen vacancies and dopants acting as either trapping or blocking defects), and adsorbate-modified sites

 **Trajectory visualization**